-In Dubai the metro is over-ground so they get to see a lot – if you take the red metro line your kids can admire the Burj Khalifa and many other builds from the train.
-The only downside is that it is busy and the metro get crowded often.
+In Dubai, the metro is over-ground, so they get to see a lot – if you take the red metro line, your kids can admire the Burj Khalifa and many other builds from the train.
+The only downside is that it is busy, and the metro gets crowded often.

 So, avoid busy times to make sure your kids have a great view and get a seat.